 Is My Cat a Bengal Or a Tabby?

-Bengals are usually more active and vocal than their more domestic tabby counterparts.
-They are strong, agile, athletic, and can be very muscular.
-They are as likely to be found in treetops and on the top of buildings as they are on the ground, and they are also at home in the water.
+Although the Bengal has a tabby coat, it does not have white in its coat.
+Bengal cats also have a sparkle or glitter in their coats that can be seen when light shines on them.
+Bengals are usually more active and vocal than their domestic tabby counterparts.
+They are strong and athletic and can be very muscular.
+They are as likely to be found in treetops and on the top of buildings as they are on the ground, and they are also happy to play in the water.

-It is very difficult to determine whether a cat is a Bengal or another breed with a tabby coat, but you can expect a loving and caring cat with plenty of energy in either case.
+It is tough to determine whether a cat is a Bengal or another breed with a tabby coat, but you can expect a loving and caring cat with plenty of energy in either case.

-The Bengal is one of several breeds of cat with a tabby coating.
-He is usually considered as close to a wild cat as a person can own.
-He is muscular, athletic, and strong, and he enjoys spending time up high as well as on the ground, in water, and potentially on your lap.
-Other domestic tabby cats are not usually as wild, but owners will tell you that they are mischievous, energetic, intelligent, and enjoy spending time with all family members.
+The Bengal is one of several breeds with a tabby coat.
+They’re muscular felines that enjoy spending time up high, on the ground, in water, and potentially on your lap.
+Other domestic tabby cats are not usually as wild, but owners will tell you they are mischievous, energetic, intelligent, and enjoy spending time with all family members.

 Both cats enjoy time outdoors and require attention from their owners, and there is little difference between the two that would force you to choose one over the other.
-Bengal cats may be more difficult to come by, and they do have a few known health problems.
-So, if you want to avoid vet bills and enjoy a potentially longer life from your domestic cat, then you could opt for a different domestic breed with a tabby coat.
+Bengal cats may be more challenging to come by, and they have a few known health problems.
+So, if you want to avoid vet bills and enjoy a potentially longer life from your domestic cat, you could pick different domestic breed with a tabby coat.

 - Dragon Li vs Tabby: What’s the Difference?
 (With Pictures)

 - 9 Bengal Cat Colors & Patterns (With Pictures)